MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

 The Percona Operator can perform either of these backup types:

-* **Logical backup**: Query the Percona Server for MongoDB for the database data, and then write the retrieved data to the remote backup storage.
+* **Logical backup**: Query Percona Server for MongoDB for the database data, and then write the retrieved data to the remote backup storage.
 * **Physical backup**: Copy physical files from the Percona Server for MongoDB `dbPath` data directory to the remote backup storage.

 Logical backups use less storage but are slower than physical backups.

 To store backups on Azure Blob Storage by using Percona, you need to create a secret.
 You completed this step in an earlier command.
-For detailed instructions, follow the steps in the [Percona documentation on Azure Blob Storage](https://docs.percona.com/percona-operator-for-mongodb/backups-storage.html#microsoft-azure-blob-storage).
+For detailed instructions, follow the steps in the [Percona documentation about Azure Blob Storage](https://docs.percona.com/percona-operator-for-mongodb/backups-storage.html#microsoft-azure-blob-storage).

 ### Configure scheduled backups